-It’s important to understand that opportunities not only present themselves in the form of new jobs, but they can also mean meeting an important person in the industry that can change the course of your career, or being given the chance to start your own business.
+It’s important to understand that opportunities not only present themselves in the form of new jobs, but they can also mean meeting an important person in the industry that can change the course of your career, such as being given the chance to start your own business.

 5. Allows You to Express Opinions

-Unlike your friends and family, a professional network is there to share opinions about the industry and exchange information.
-You can discuss industry related matters that you have been thinking about and ask for advice whenever you reach an impasse.
+Unlike your friends and family, a professional network is there to share opinions about your industry and exchange information.
+You can discuss industry-related matters that you have been thinking about, as well as ask for advice whenever you reach an impasse.

 Having this kind of support system is one of the many advantages of networking and it’s why people are encouraged to take an active role in building their network.
-Not only can you share opinions about new trends with other professionals, but you can also share ideas about client projects (be careful not to overshare) and get some constructive feedback.
+Not only can you share thoughts about new trends with other professionals, but you can also bounce ideas about client projects while getting some constructive feedback.

 6. Expands Your Support Network

-Another benefit is that it helps you build a support network that can assist you at every stage of your career.
-Let’s say that you are interviewing with a company; in an open network there will be someone who’s gone through the same process in the past which means that they can give you advice and tips on how to conduct yourself and what to expect.
+Another benefit of networking is that it helps you build a support network that is designed to assist you at every stage of your career.
+For example, let’s say that you are interviewing for a particular job or company; in an open network there will always be someone who has gone through the same process in the recent past, which means that they can give you the necessary advice and tips on how to conduct yourself and what to expect.

-The is true when you are trying to approach a new client.
-An open network can mean getting tips on what the client likes and what the best tactic to approach is.
+The is true when you are trying to approach a new client, too.
+An open network can mean getting tips on how that client likes to operate and how best to approach them.

 7. Gets You Promoted

-According to many studies, having an open network is a predictor of success and it ensures promotions and salary increases.
-Remember that connecting with other professionals gives you insight and makes you more visible, attributes that any boss values and looks to reward.
+According to many studies, having an open network is a predictor of success, increasing the likelihood of promotions and salary bumps.
+Connecting with other professionals gives you insight and makes you more effective, after all, which are attributes that any boss values and looks to reward.

 The key is to use your contacts wisely and to be smart about how you carry yourself in the workplace.
-Remember that if you’ve been contacted by a recruiter about a new position you can use the offer to leverage your current position.
+If you’ve been contacted by a recruiter about a new position, then consider using that offer to leverage your current position.
 The chances are that your boss will learn to appreciate you more once they know that you are in demand.

 8. Boosts Your Self-Esteem

 There are many methods and techniques to get over your initial shyness and actually start talking to people, but the important thing to remember is that it can be done on your own terms.
-Networking is not like entering a high-school cafeteria, it’s a lot more grown-up and it’s something anyone can achieve as long as they set their mind to it.
+Networking is not like entering a high-school cafeteria; it’s a lot more grown-up and it’s something anyone can master if they set their mind to it.

 9. It Becomes Your Resource

 You probably have tonnes of questions about your industry that not even Google can help you with.
-Talking to other professionals (and this includes colleagues) can help you resolve these questions.
+Talking to other professionals (and this includes colleagues) can help you resolve a lot of these queries.

-Your professional network essentially functions as your resource because as the old adage goes two minds are better than one.
-Having these connections means that you can tap into their knowledge whenever you need to (and they feel inclined to give you access).
+Your professional network essentially functions as your resource, because, as the old adage goes, two minds are better than one.
+Having these connections means that you can tap into their knowledge whenever you need to - and vice versa.

 10. Influence Things Positively

-A professional network can help your career in many ways including getting a job, promotion and even leveraging a raise.
+A professional network can help your career in many ways, whether it's getting a job, securing a promotion or leveraging a raise.
 However, to achieve all of that you need to step outside your comfort zone and start connecting with other people in your field.
-Remember that you can’t just build the relationships, you need to maintain them by following and keeping up with all of your connections.

 What is your chosen method of networking?
 Let us know in the comment section below.